canro91/canro91.github.io/_posts/2020-09-28-SQLServerTuningTips.md

 description: Do you need to tune your SQL Server and you don't know how to start?
 These are six tips from Pinal Dave to tune your SQL Server
 ---

 Recently, I've needed to optimize some SQL Server queries.
 I decided to look out there what to do to tune SQL Server and SQL queries.
+This is what I found.

+**To tune your SQL Server queries, you can make changes at the database, table and query level.** At the database level, you can turn on automatic update of statistics, increase the file size autogrowth and update the compatibility level.
+At the table level, delete your unused indexes and create the missing ones.
+But, keep less than 5 indexes per table.
+And, at the query level, find and fix implicit conversions.

-I found Pinal Dave from [SQLAuthority](https://blog.sqlauthority.com/).
-Chances are you have already found one of his blog posts when searching for anything related to SQL Server.
+While looking up what I could do to tune my queries, I found Pinal Dave from [SQLAuthority](https://blog.sqlauthority.com/).
+Chances are you have already found one of his blog posts when searching for SQL Server tuning tips.
 He's been blogging about the subject for years.

-These are six tips from his blog and his online presentations I've applied recently.
+These are six tips from Pinal's blog and online presentations I've applied recently.
+Please, test these changes in a development or staging environment before making anything on your production servers.
+I gained a lot of improvement by fixing implicit conversions.
+We had a `VARCHAR` column and in one store procedure we use a `NVARCHAR` parameter for the same column.
+SQL Server had to scan the whole table to make that comparison.

 ## Enable automatic statistics update

-Turn on automatic update of statistics.
-You should turn it off if you're updating a really long table during your work-hours.
+**Turn on automatic update of statistics.** You should turn it off if you're updating a really long table during your work-hours.
 You can [enable automatic statistic update](https://blog.sqlauthority.com/2009/10/15/sql-server-enable-automatic-statistic-update-on-database/) with this query:

 ```sql
 USE <YourDatabase>;